xenocrat/chyrp-markdown/README.md

 The implementation focus is to be **fast** and **extensible**.
 Parsing Markdown to HTML is as simple as calling a single method (see [Usage](#usage)), providing a solid implementation that gives most expected results even in non-trivial edge cases.

-Extending the Markdown language with new elements is as simple as adding a new method to the class that converts the Markdown text to the expected output in HTML.
-This is possible without dealing with complex and error prone regular expressions.
-It is also possible to hook into the Markdown structure and add elements or read meta information using the internal representation of the Markdown text as an abstract syntax tree (see [Extending the language](#extend)).
+The language can be extended with new elements by adding a new method to the class that converts the Markdown text to the expected output in HTML.

 Currently the following Markdown flavors are supported: